-Sports cars and sedans altered in excess of Prepared Category, sports racing and two-seat specials, Formula cars, single-seat specials, dune buggies, and kit cars.
-Active Automatic Braking Systems (ABS) and Traction Control Systems (TCS) are prohibited in Modified classes B (BM), C (CM), and F (FM).
-Traction Control Systems are prohibited in Modified Class A (AM).
-Active Automatic Braking Systems (ABS) and Traction Control Systems are prohibited in Modified Classes D (DM) and E (EM), a Stock Tub car (18.1.C.1) may use ABS or TCS as long as it was a standard option on the car and the original unmodified control unit and programming are used.
+Sports cars and sedans altered in excess of Prepared Category, sports racing and two-seat specials, Formula cars, single-seat specials, dune buggies, and kit cars may compete in Modified Classes A through F (AM through FM).
+Rules for Anti-lock Braking Systems (ABS), Traction Control Systems (TCS) and Stability Control Systems (SCS) in CM and FM are as dictated for those cars by the Club Racing General Competition Rules (GCR).
+ABS is explicitly prohibited in all other Modified classes with the exception of AM, where ABS specifically is allowed.
+RPM ramp rate limits, tuning of engine output using rpm based boost limits and similar systems that do not use wheel speed sensors, GPS, accelerometers, or other measures of car motion are excepted from limits on TCS and are allowed in classes AM, BM, DM and EM.
+The use of full TCS and SCS is permitted in DM and EM, with weight additions as shown in Appendix A, but is prohibited in AM and BM.
+Additionally, in DM and EM, a Stock Tub car (18.1.C.1) may use ABS, TCS, and/or SCS with no weight adjustment as long as it was a standard option on the car and the original unmodified control unit and programming are used.
 Engine RPM limiting devices (rev limiters) and cooling fans are allowed in all Modified classes.
-Data acquisition systems are allowed in all Modified classes unless specifically prohibited by the applicable Club Racing GCR (General Competition Rules) Section(s).
+Data acquisition systems are allowed in all Modified classes unless specifically prohibited by the applicable section(s).
 Modified Category cars are divided into classes based on potential Solo® performance.
 They need not be licensed for or capable of street use.
 The Solo® Rules shall take preference over the Club Racing GCR concerning safety requirements for vehicles in this Category.
 Aerodynamic devices must be securely mounted on the entirely sprung part of the car and must not be moveable when the car is in motion.
 The use of any moving device (e.g., a fan, propeller, turbine) or hinged wing to create downforce is prohibited.
-Movable side skirts are not permitted except where noted herein or in Appendix A, Modified Category.
+Movable side skirts are not permitted except where noted herein or in Appendix